ttk2/Humbug/README.md

 - loot_drop: Integer, multiplier to apply to mob death item counts
 - disable_experience: Boolean, disables all vanilla experience but XP bottles
 - xp_per_bottle: Integer, sets the amount of XP given to a player by an XP bottle
+- find_end_portals: String, name of the world in which to search for end portals

 Default configuration (biased for CivCraft):
 - debug: false